ColOfAbRiX/role-sudo/README.md

 The variables are fully documented in the [default configuration](defaults/main.yml) file, including their default values and some examples.
 This file contains all the settings that can be configured.

 Please refer to the default configuration file for the full list and use Linux man pages if you need more information on Sudo.
-For the configuration of SUDO-LDAP there is a set of variables prefixed by `sudo_ldap_*` that expose the configuration file /etc/sudo-ldap.conf.
-Refer to `man sudo-ldap.conf` for the full description of the variables.

 | Variable               | Default                 | Description                                  |
 | :---                   | :---                    | :---                                         |